-For lines 2 and 5 we have used the acceptability research carried out at PR14 and PR19, by McCallum Layton and Accent respectively.
+For both these lines we have used the acceptability research carried out at PR14 and PR19, by McCallum Layton and Accent respectively.
 We do not have any directly comparable data for the years 2013/14 and 2014/15 and therefore the cells for these years are left blank.

-Line 2: Customers finding the level of their combined bill affordable
+Line 4: Customers finding the level of their combined bill affordable